Computed aided detection (CAD)

 Cyst aspiration is the process of collecting fluid from a cyst.
 It is ordered if a breast cyst has become uncomfortable or painful.
 Before the procedure, the area in the breast is numbed.
 Using ultrasound, the radiologist places a needle into the breast cyst and fluid is removed.

 Ductography or Galactography is a test used to determine certain types of nipple discharge.
 It requires a small amount of contrast that goes though a tiny tube into the breast.
 Mammographic X-rays are taken.
 The fluid is seen on the mammogram and can help detect a mass inside the duct.
 A ductogram is ordered if there is nipple discharge that is concerning your doctor.

 Image guided breast biopsy is used to remove small samples of breast tissue which are sent to a lab to be tested for cancer.
 The procedure may be done with x-rays or ultrasound.

-- If the suspicious area is best seen with x-rays, a stereotatic core biopsy will be done.
-While lying face down on a special table, the breast area is numbed.
+If the suspicious area is best seen with x-rays, a stereotactic core biopsy will be done.
+First, the breast area is numbed.
 A needle is placed into the breast by a radiologist and tissue samples are taken.

 When the biopsy is complete, pressure is held on the breast and a bandage is put on it.
 Acetaminophen or ibuprofen is recommended for discomfort.
 The test results should be ready within 3 business days.
 You will be notified when your results are available.